Online Deed Preparation

-An Alabama statutory warranty deed form provides a limited warranty to the person receiving the property.
+An Alabama statutory warranty deed form is a legal document that transfers real estate with a limited warranty to the person receiving the property.
 The distinguishing feature of a statutory warranty deed is the limitation of the warranty to the period when the prior owner owned the property.

 Designating a deed as a statutory warranty deed or special warranty deed says something about the warranty of title provided by the deed.
 As discussed below, the term is used to distinguish statutory warranty deeds from other deeds that provide different warranties of title.